GorstakZadar/Gorstak/Guide to Star Trek Online.md

 Ship Weapons: any, preferably with crtd mods, try to put cannons or beams in front and torps and mines at the back (or 360 weps)

-Consoles: Assimilated module + haste consoles (fleet power network array, domino, M6 computer), xenotech consoles, lorca, isomags, protomatter consoles
+Consoles: Assimilated module + haste consoles (fleet power network array, domino, M6 computer), lorca, isomags, protomatter consoles

 Ship gear: gamma core, prevailing fortified engines, colony secondary/deflector and iconian shield